MoriatyK95/stripe-press-bookstore/README.md

 5. **Application Performance Monitoring (APM) and End User Monitoring**: Set up APM tools like Datadog to monitor the performance of the application and end-user experience.
 This helps in identifying and resolving performance bottlenecks.

+6. **Integrating Stripe Data for Business Analytics** Integrating Stripe data into a cloud data warehouse, such as using the Stripe Snowflake Connector, is crucial for tracking revenue, product performance, and customer behavior.
+This integration allows for unified analytics across OLAP systems, providing insights that support data-driven decision-making.
+For an e-commerce platform or marketplace, having access to comprehensive business analytics is essential for understanding customer trends, optimizing product offerings, and driving growth.
+By leveraging these insights, businesses can make informed decisions that enhance their competitive edge and ensure scalable growth as the platform evolves.